Prospective D.V.M. Students

 The CVM will be changing prerequisite requirements for students applying for fall semester 2015, seeking admission to fall semester 2016.
 Please click here for more details.

-Class of 2019 application review is in progress
+Class of 2019 application review is complete

 If you applied for admission to the class of 2019 and have not received a response to your application, please contact us at email@example.com.